Geology of the Canary Islands: Lanzarote

 The Timanfaya eruption (1730–1736) erupted more than one billion cubic metres (1 km3) of lava, and a large volume of pyroclastic tephra, from more than 30 volcanic vents along a 14 km fissure in western Lanzarote.
-The lava flows cover one quarter of the island (an area of about 225 km2) with some of the flows reaching about 50 m in thickness.
-It is the largest historical eruption in the Canary Islands, and the third largest subaerial fissure eruption of basaltic lava on Earth in the last 1,100 years.
+The Timanfaya lava flows cover one quarter of the island (an area of about 225 km2) with some of the flows reaching about 50 m in thickness.
+The Timanfaya eruption is the largest historical eruption in the Canary Islands, and the third largest subaerial fissure eruption of basaltic lava on Earth in the last 1,100 years.

 Almost all the volcanic rocks of Lanzarote are basaltic.